Choose Your Language:

 In this article, we cover back-to-school driving tips for every occasion a parent may run into.
 Keep reading to learn more.

-The Start Of The School Day: Dropping off
+The Start Of The School Day: Dropping Off

 Schools typically have one lane where you can pull up and drop off your child.
 This makes mornings especially hectic when there are hundreds of kids being dropped off at the same time.
 You can make this part of the school day easier by following these tips:

-Pedestrian Safety: Look Out for School Children
+Pedestrian Safety: Look Out For School Children

 Keeping pedestrians safe is extremely important, especially when the pedestrians are children.
 Kids are more likely to not pay attention to their surroundings when on the road or crossing the street.
 This puts them at a higher risk of walking into oncoming traffic.
 When you are approaching a crossway in a school zone and you see a child about to cross, always assume that they don’t know the rules of the road and proceed in your car with extra caution.